moalang/moa/syntax.md

 - Definition
   - variable       # var a 1
   - constant       # let a 1
-  - function       # ft f a: a a; def f a: a
+  - function       # def f a: a
   - struct         # struct a: b c
   - union          # union a: b; c d; e: f g
 - Statement